JCPenney is spending $1 billion on store and online upgrades in latest bid to revive its business

 “That’s showing us that if we get the basic relevant experience right, then they’re going to come to us more frequently because they know the brand, they’re shopping us already and they’re now starting to shop across more areas of the store and come more frequently, ” he said.

+Placer.ai, which tracks people’s movements via cellphone usage, show that visits for JCPenney stores are down 24% compared with the year-ago period.

-Rosen arrived at JCPenney when its annual revenue was around $8 billion to $9 billion and that number was unchanged last year.
+Rosen arrived at JCPenney when its annual revenue ranged between $8 billion and $9 billion and that number was unchanged last year.
 He expects it could decline slightly this year because of all the economic uncertainty.
-It had annual sales of roughly $11.2 billion when it filed for bankruptcy.
+It had annual sales of roughly $11.2 billion when it filed for bankruptcy, but also ran more stores back then.

 Neil Saunders, managing director of GlobalData Retail, said he was recently at a JCPenney store in Phoenix, and the stores looked messy, and there were gaps on shelves.
 But he did praise the beauty area.